Mama’s milk sugars to protect the vulnerable preterm brain

 Human milk sugars for the prevention of brain injury in extreme preterm infants

 Approximately 10% of all babies are born preterm.
-Of the extremely preterm born infants, 40% will develop some kind of brain injury, leading to life-long motor, cognitive and psychological impairments.
-Currently, there are no effective therapies for brain injury in preterm infants.
-Early life infections are an important risk factor for the development of brain injury and breast milk is known to reduce the risk of infections in the vulnerable preterm infant.
-The content of human milk sugars (HMS) in breast milk varies widely between mothers and it has been demonstrated that absence of specific HMS increases the risk of infections in preterm infants.
+Of the surviving extremely preterm born infants, 50% will develop brain injury, leading to life-long neurodevelopmental impairments, and effective therapies are currently lacking.
+Neonatal infections in preterm infants are an important risk factor for the development of brain injury and breast milk is known to protect against infections.
+Human milk sugars (HMS) are the third most abundant components of human milk, but the quantity of specific HMS-structures in milk varies widely between mothers.
+It has been demonstrated that absence of specific HMS increase the risk of infections in preterm infants.

-If HMS indeed protect the preterm brain from injury, future characterization of breast milk can contribute to the identification of those preterm infants at (higher) risk for impaired neurodevelopment.
-In addition, breast milk supplemented with specific HMS in early life may be used as a preventative therapy to reduce the risk of brain injury in these vulnerable preterm infants.
+Whether specific HMS also provide protection against development of preterm brain injury is not known and was investigated in this project.
+The neuroprotective effects of specific HMS would allow future characterization of HMS profiles in breast milk to identify those preterm infants at (higher) risk for impaired neurodevelopment.
+In addition, breast milk supplemented with specific HMS in early-life may be used as a preventative therapy to reduce the risk of brain injury in extreme preterm infants.

 Summary